-- Death Benefits: If an employee is fatally injured or diagnosed with a fatal occupational disease, the victim’s family may be entitled to receive assistance for burial expenses.
+- Death Benefits: If an employee is fatally injured or passes away from a fatal occupational disease, the victim’s family may be entitled to receive assistance for burial expenses.
 In 2012, the limit on burial expenses was increased to $8,500.
 Furthermore, lost wage benefits may also be extended to assist dependent children who lost a parent due to a fatal workplace injury or illness.

 Reporting a Workplace Injury

-If you or a loved is injured on the job they must report their injury within 10 days of the accident in order to be eligible for workers’ compensation benefits.
-An employer must then notify their Louisiana workers’ comp insurance company, which is then responsible for reporting it to the Office of Workers’ Compensation Administration.
-According to the Louisiana Workforce Commission, more than 11,000 workers’ compensation claims were processed in 2011.
+If you or a loved one is injured on the job in Louisiana they must report their injury within 10 days of the accident in order to be eligible for workers’ compensation benefits.
+An employer must then notify their workers’ comp insurance company, which is then responsible for reporting it to the Office of Workers’ Compensation Administration.

-Contact our Louisiana & Texas Workers’ Compensation Attorney
+Contact our Louisiana & Texas Workers’ Compensation Attorneys

-If you or a loved one has been injured in a workplace accident or been exposed to materials that caused an occupational illness or disease, the victim may be entitled to further workers’ compensation.
-At Simien & Simien we have a reputation throughout many parts of the country for effective litigation, successful results and vast experience in workers’ compensation claims.
+If you or a loved one has been injured in a workplace accident or been exposed to materials that caused an occupational illness or disease, the victim may be entitled to workers’ compensation.
+At Simien & Simien, we have a reputation for effective litigation, successful results and vast experience in workers’ compensation claims.

-Since 1988 our firms has been assisting injured workers across Louisiana fight for their right to fair and just compensation.
-Our team of lawyers has effectively represented thousands of clients in numerous states around the country.
+Since 1988, our firm has been assisting injured employees across Louisiana fight for their right to fair and just compensation.

-We have attorneys that are licensed in both Louisiana and Texas to provide person injury services in those states.
-The firm, with appropriate local counsel, also provides representation in other states as well.
+We have attorneys that are licensed in both Louisiana and Texas.
+The firm, with appropriate local counsel, also provides representation in other states.
 Some of the places in which our firm has represented clients in Louisiana and Texas include: